 The most common types of cancer affecting children, adolescents and young adults are leukemias, lymphomas, bran and central nervous system cancers and thyroid cancers.

-Today, high-mortality rates, ineffective treatments and poor quality of life for many who survive certain types of pediatric and young adult cancers make these diseases a pressing health issue in Canada.
+Today, ineffective treatments and poor quality of life for many who survive certain types of pediatric and young adult cancers make these diseases a pressing health issue in Canada.

 Our Research Strategy